 The Japanese branch office

-- Japanese regulations allow foreign companies to register a branch of their business in Japan.
+- Japanese regulations allow foreign companies to setup a branch-office in Japan of their existing business.
 The scope of operations of the entity is usually dependent of the M&AA of the foreign company, which notably means that a branch is only allowed to have activities corresponding to those of its “parent” company.
 Branches are also required to appoint a resident representative in Japan;

 - Best uses for a branch: registering a branch instead of a separate subsidiary enables our Client to minimize accounting and bookkeeping obligations, as the accounts of the head office and the branch will be the same.
 It is also a good business entity when our Clients plans to provide products or services subject to a licensing requirement with a high amount of capital required.
 Our Clients should however be cautious when opting for a branch, as their foreign company will bear unlimited liability for the debts and losses of the Japanese branch.